top of page

 Income Tax Changes:

-1. The 2025 personal income tax and benefit numbers that are confirmed or may be estimated at this time have been included in this release.
-Details for specific provinces and territories are described under the “Province Specific Changes” section.
+5. Details for specific provinces and territories are described under the “Province Specific Changes” section.

 Province Specific Changes